PolCPP/PSO2es-Translation/README.md

 * AIDA - Initial translations
 * Logokas - A lot of UI translation work
 * SynthSy - Translation work
+* Alam Arias - Adding travis support and other stuff
 * Bumped.org - Item Names and Wonderful other translations
 * ARKS-Visiphone - Weapon names and other neat stuff